 I went into the fire service as a young man and spent 15 years as a firefighter and then an arson investigator before an injury forced my early retirement.
 Along the way I picked up a BA and an MA in History, and more recently, an MS in Criminal Justice.
 I experienced quite a bit on the job; some good and some bad.
 I saw a thousand tragedies play out in front of me.
 But a career in public safety is also akin to having a front row seat at the Theater of the Absurd.
 I have stories so crazy that you’d swear they were fiction……but they aren’t.

 I’ve taught community college history courses part time since 2004.
 I started doing this while I was still on the job as sort of a side gig.
 Upon my retirement, I began the seemingly fruitless search for a full time professorship.
-This spring (2018), I took a step forward and accepted a temporary full time position.
+Last spring (2018), I took a step forward and accepted a temporary full time position.
 No doubt against their better judgement, they made me regular full time going into the summer of 2018.

 My interests in history are varied and they are also the same as my writing interests.
 The World Wars and the American Civil War are my biggest passions, other than redheads.
 I’m also deeply fascinated by Imperial Russia and the Russian Revolution, and as part of that, Russian literature.
 If I could go back to school and get a PhD, it would be in Russian Lit.
 I have one completed World War 2 novel that is out on submission.
 I also have a completed mystery novel that will never see the light of day.
 (It’s not bad, but it is just isn’t any good!)
 My current writing project is a sweeping Civil War epic which involves the Confederate plot to burn New York City in 1864.